 Here are some important things you can do to prevent running injuries which can be the result of having bad running form:

-- Glute engagement to improve running form
+- Glute engagement

 At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running injuries, which you may find helpful.